MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-tasks.md

 layout: topic
 ---

 These tasks build and customize a [Maserati MC Stradale]({{ site.baseurl }}/pages/cars-maserati-info.html) for use as a _Go Baby Go!_ car.
+Ignore assembly instructions that come with the car.

 ## Assemble car and modify wiring

 These tasks start from a car in the box and end with a complete car with the controls modified to enable hands-only use of the car.

 After you complete the tasks in this section, before the child can drive it, you must fit the car to the child as described in the  section that follows.

 1. [Prepare work area to assemble car]({{ site.baseurl }}/pages/cars-maserati-task01.html)
 1. [Unpack the car and prepare it for assembly]({{ site.baseurl }}/pages/cars-maserati-task02.html)